Skip to main content

 Medicare Part D covers insulin, diabetes drugs, and certain supplies.
 But there are times when Part D does not cover insulin, diabetes drugs, or supplies.
 For example, Medicare Part B, not D, covers external insulin pumps and the insulin used in them.

-What Medicare does NOT cover for diabetes
+What does Medicare NOT cover for diabetes?

 If you have diabetes or are at risk, Medicare can help you manage your condition and help prevent severe health problems that go along with diabetes.
 But it does not cover everything.
 Here are some services people with diabetes commonly need that Medicare does not cover: